Palimpsests of Translation: On Antígona Furiosa in Greek

 Handwritten notes by an unknown author on Gambaro’s text in Spanish.

-Antígona’s haunting return on stage is also haunted by western drama and literature.
-Alluding to the madness of ‘Orlando Furioso’ (1516) by Ludovico Ariosto—could this reference to the Italian epic poem also allude to the particular bonds between Italy and Argentina?—, Furiosa is also explicitly associated with Ophelia.
+Antígona’s return on stage is haunted by Western drama and literature.
+Furiosa alludes to the madness of Ludovico Ariosto’s Orlando Furioso (1516),[1]This reference to the Italian epic poem could also allude to the historical bonds between Italy and Argentina. but is also explicitly associated with Ophelia.
 In the beginning and the end of the play, Gambaro quotes from Ophelia’s scene of madness.
-From Ophelia’s watery grave to Antígona’s burial dirt.
-At some point, Creon speaks with the words of Christ: ‘forgive them, for they do not know what they are doing’ (Lukas 23:34).
+From Antígona’s burial dirt, we move to Ophelia’s watery grave.
+At some point, Creon speaks quoting the Gospels, as if he were Christ: ‘forgive them, for they do not know what they are doing’ (Lukas 23:34).
+In contrast with Sophocles’ Antigone, who is opposed to Creon using the rational ‘language of men’, Furiosa, as her name and her connections to Ophelia betray, operates through a radically other voice.
+She even challenges her heroic status and assumes her fear: ‘In front of Creon, I was afraid.
+But he did not know’ (Delante de Creonte, tuve miedo.
+Pero él no lo supo) (p.
+204).[2]All the excerpts from Griselda Gambaro’s Antígona Furiosa are translated from Spanish to English by the authors.
+Overall, the play closely follows, and at the same time radically rereads, ancient tragedy.
+This repetition becomes a farce.

-The question that emerges, and defines our task in this translation, is: how do we translate into Modern Greek an Ancient Greek text translated into Spanish—and in a version of Spanish as it is spoken in Argentina, peppered with the vernacular specificities of Rio de la Plata?
+The version of Gambaro’s text we had at our disposal bears the traces of its readers; available online, it is full of handwritten notes, referring to the text itself but also to its staging.[3]Griselda Gambaro’s Antígona Furiosa is available here: https://www.scribd.com/doc/237324655/Antigona-furiosa-Griselda-Gambaro.
+In one note, commenting on Antigone’s self-lament before going to her living tomb, we read: ‘Quote from Sophocles’ (Cita de Sófocles).
+The text that follows is indeed a quite precise quote from Sophocles’ text.
+The question that emerges, and defines our translators’ task, is: how do we translate into Modern Greek an Ancient Greek text translated into Spanish—and into a version of Spanish that is spoken in Argentina, peppered with the vernacular specificities of Rio de la Plata?
 What might these translocations from Gambaro to Sophocles and to our version in Modern Greek tell us about the multiplicities of Antigone’s returns today?
-Initially, we worked directly from the Spanish text rendering it into Modern Greek, focusing on Gambaro’s own re-reading.
-Yet, Gambaro’s writing itself, and its continuous allusions to Sophocles, led us to revisit the ancient text through its multiple translations into Modern Greek.
-Our own translation-in-progress at this stage carefully incorporates selected fragments of modern Greek translations we see in dialogue with Gambaro’s text, and we find relevant today.
+Initially, we worked directly on rendering the Spanish text into Modern Greek.
+Yet, Gambaro’s writing itself, and its continuous allusions to Sophocles, led us to revisit the ancient text through its multiple renditions into Modern Greek.
+Our own translation became thus informed by other modern Greek translations that we found relevant today and saw in dialogue with Antígona Furiosa.

 Marios Chatziprokopiou and Alkisti Efthymiou